tradingview/charting-library-tutorial/documentation/datafeed-implementation.md

 # Datafeed Implementation

-## Why you need external data source
+## Why you need an external data source

 The Charting Library is used to display financial data, but it doesn't contain any data itself.
 Whatever you have, a web API, a database or a CSV file, you can display your data in the Charting Library.
-In this example we'll use a web API integration of  [CryptoCompare][cryptocompare-website-url] (also [CryptoCompare API][cryptocompare-api-url]).
+In this example, we'll use a web API integration of  [CryptoCompare][cryptocompare-website-url] (also [CryptoCompare API][cryptocompare-api-url]).

 ## How the datafeed works